gayathrin11/TrendsInLayoffsUsingSQL/README.md

-# Trends in layoffs in the tech sector
+# Analysis of trends in layoffs using SQL
 Trends in tech layoffs